-Without the --lua option, command line processing works like it does in any other web2c-based typesetting engine, except that $LuaT_EX$ has a few extra switches.

-If the --lua option is present, Lua $T_EX$ will enter an alternative mode of command line processing in comparison to the standard web2c programs.
+Without the --lua option, command line processing works like it does in any other web2c-based typesetting engine, except that LuaTEX has a few extra switches and lacks some others.
+Also, if the --lua option is present, LuaTEX will enter an alternative mode of command line processing in comparison to the standard web2c programs.
 In this mode, a small series of actions is taken in order.

-First, it will parse the command line as usual, but it will only interpret a small subset of the options immediately: --safer, --nosocket, --[no-]shell-escape, --enable-write18, --disable-write18, --shell-restricted, --help, --version, and --credits.
+1. First, it will parse the command line as usual, but it will only interpret a small subset of the options immediately: --safer, --nosocket, --[no-]shell-escape, --enable-write18,

+- --disable-write18, --shell-restricted, --help, --version, and --credits. - 2.
 Next LuaTEX searches for the requested Lua initialization script.
-If it cannot be found using the actual name given on the command line, a second attempt is made by prepending the value of the environment variable LUATEXDIR, if that variable is defined in the environment.
+If it cannot be found using the actual name given on the command line, a second attempt is made by prepending the value of the environment variable LUATEXDIR, if that variable is defined in the environment. - 3.
 Then it checks the various safety switches.
 You can use those to disable some Lua commands that can easily be abused by a malicious document.
 At the moment, --safer nils the following functions: